Tai Chi @ Numazu Delights & Dance Center

 Maybe your doctor recommended Tai chi?
 Maybe you've heard of some of the health benefits in practicing Tai chi?
 Maybe you are looking for a fun way to exercise?
 Maybe you have never exercised?
 Maybe you just want to feel better?
 Join me for a free class to answer your questions and introduce you to Tai chi as exercise.

-Fill out the form below to register for the workshop or to receive more information on how you can sign up for a FREE Tai chi class.
+Fill out the form below to register for the beginner's class or to receive more information on how you can sign up for a FREE Tai chi class.

 Contact Me